mikprin/md5_calc_api/README.md

 # Known limitations
 * No mechanism to work when parts are distributed behind the proxy server or firewall (mainly to work in local network).
+Exept database and broker.
+This can be modified in future.
-* No security to work in open network.
-No authorization mechanism.
+* No security mechanisms to work in open network.
+(No authorization mechanism.)
 * File reception of API are limited by filesystem which is common across all the system.
 * Not tested in distributed setup
 * IDs are not secure numbers.
 But can be easily made so by using celery worker ID as ID.